Nathan Fong: Later life and death

 Fong had diabetes and struggled to control it.
 He would often stop eating when he was feeling depressed, something he experienced with in the weeks prior to his death.
 In 2020, he also saw business plummet due to the cancelation of events in the wake of COVID-19 shelter in place orders.
 He visited Scottsdale, Arizona before travel bans and shelter-in-place went into effect and returned to Vancouver where he quarantined at his home.

 The last week of March 2020, Fong fainted and fell, hitting his head.
 Fong was found dead, on March 30, at his home in Vancouver by his spouse Michel Chicoine.
 Officially, it has been said that he died of a suspected heart attack.

 In Memory of Nathan Fong

 In memory of Nathan's work in journalism, the BC & Yukon Chapter of the Travel Media Association of Canada establish the annual Nathan Fong Memorial Award in 2021.
 This award is generously sponsored by Nathan's family in partnership with the BC & Yukon Chapter of TMAC.

 This award was created to raise awareness and highlight the many contributions Canadians of Asian descent have made to Canada, and is awarded to members of TMAC who share stories with both an Asian and Canadian connection.

+Recipients of the Nathan Fong Memorial Award, include: